Corp card startup Ramp launches expense management software – TechCrunch

 Spend during a pandemic

-2020’s COVID-19 pandemic brought with itself a host of economic disruptions to both consumer, and corporate spend.
-You can easily infer that some startups that provide cards and generate interchange revenue — incomes stemming from users putting their provided cards down at gas stations, restaurants, and cloud infra providers — had a bumpy summer.
+2020’s COVID-19 pandemic brought with itself a host of economic disruptions to both consumer and corporate spend.
+You can easily infer that some startups that provide cards and generate interchange revenue — incomes stemming from users putting their provided cards down at gas stations, restaurants and cloud infra providers — had a bumpy summer.

-In contrast to that reasonable expectation, Ramp has seen regular growth, with Glyman telling TechCrunch that his company’s “30 day purchase volume” result has been “growing (month over month) in the double digits each month fairly consistently.”
+In contrast to that reasonable expectation, Ramp has seen regular growth, with Glyman telling TechCrunch that his company’s “30-day purchase volume” result has been “growing (month over month) in the double digits each month fairly consistently.”
 (In related news, online payments-as-a-service provider Finix has also seen quick volume growth in recent months.)

 He credits Ramp’s focus on cost control as a driver of its growth.